Movers and SHAKERS

 Image: B-Word Conference

-Elon Musk, Jack Dorsey, and Cathy Wood Drop Bombshells at Bitcoin Conference
+Elon Musk, Jack Dorsey, and Cathie Wood Drop Bombshells at Bitcoin Conference

 The B-Word Conference was not all about the live interaction between the three “A-Team” presenters, but it was their’s that caused the Etherium spike, added interest in Dogecoins future, and other market shaping buzz.
 With Elon Musk, a co-founder of Paypal (also founder of SpaceX and Tesla), Jack Dorsey the CEO of Square (also Twitter), and Cathie Wood the founder, and CEO of Ark Invest, attendees may have come away with investment ideas on finance, energy, and the internet.
 Here are highlights thoughts that could shape the world’s financial future: